munich-quantum-toolkit/syrec/docs/source/library/Settings.rst

         :undoc-members:
         :members:

-Class representing Property Map (used for storing settings and statistical information).
+Class representing a property map (used for storing settings and statistical information).

     .. autoclass:: mqt.syrec.properties
         :undoc-members: